• Sign In

 Fun Fact:

-Laki wears a woven kandit (loincloth) made of inabel fabric and has a carabao horn engraved with Baybayin script tied to his belt—a gift from his grandfather.
+Laki wears a neckerchief made of inabel fabric or all white with Arawko symbol.
+He also has a carabao horn engraved with Baybayin script tied to his belt—a gift from his grandfather.

 Cultural Connection: